EnigmaCurry/EnigmaCurry-vcv-pack/README.md

    reached.
 (When off, the `LENGTH` only affects the recording time.)

-Here is an example patch that shows Transport hooked up to the host DAW transport via MIDI-CV.
-The host DAW is set for 120BPM, and the Transport record length set to 4 bars, so therefore, when you arm and press play, it will send a trigger to start recording, and then stop it after exactly 8 seconds as shown elapsed here:
+Here is an example patch that shows Transport hooked up to the host DAW transport via MIDI-CV and set to automatically re-arm the recording on stop for multiple recording takes.
+The host DAW is set for 120BPM, Transport's internal clock divider is set to `24 PPQN`, and the Transport record length is set to 4 bars, so therefore, when its (automatically) armed and you press play, it will send a trigger to start recording, and then stop it after exactly 8 seconds as shown elapsed here:

 ![Transport in your DAW](screenshots/TransportDAWClock.png)

 You can download this as a [VCV Rack selection `.vcvs`](https://github.com/EnigmaCurry/EnigmaCurry-vcv-pack/raw/v2/patches/Selections/Transport%20DAW%20Clock.vcvs)

-Here is an example patch that acts as a Live Looper platform:
+Here is an example patch that acts as a Live Looper platform (see notes inside the patch):

 ![Transport Looper](screenshots/TransportLooper.png)